eagle-io/docs/source/topics/nodes/index.rst

 	|

+|icon-chart| Chart
+	:ref:`Charts <node-configuration-chart>` allow users to configure customized charts that can be displayed in charts view or added to the dash.
+Custom chart types include Historic charts with multiple y-axes and Wind Rose charts.

+.. only:: not latex

+	|

 |icon-dash| Dashboard
 	:ref:`Dashboards <node-configuration-dashboard>` allow users to create customized views of their data in visually appealing layouts using animated gauges, charts, lists, maps and other graphical controls.